Maybe. Are you confusing singular and plural forms in the same sentence? And is this really wrong?

 It Still Looks Awkward

-The Oxford Dictionary folks know their English language usage, but I would disagree that the single/plural usage is as widely accepted as they suggest.
+The Oxford Dictionary folks know their English language usage, but I would disagree that the single and plural usage is as widely accepted as they suggest.

 You can certainly get away with it in speech and probably on your blog.
 However, I recommend—especially if you’re submitting something to a publication for the first time—that you do your best to avoid that usage.
 Editors may reject a piece for reasons you’ll never hear about.
 You won’t have the opportunity to cite the Oxford Dictionary web site in your defense.